Certification of the shareholders in an estate inventory deed

 - Do not submit the original documents because the documents will be destroyed after they have been scanned.

 - Send the application and the estate inventory deed including the appendices by post or by email.
+You can also submit the documents to the mailbox or lobby service of the Agency´s office.

 You can apply for a certification of the shareholders in the estate inventory deed if you are a shareholder of the estate, the surviving spouse, the person taking care of the property of the estate, the estate administrator, the estate distributor or the executor of the will.
 You can grant a power of attorney to a representative for drawing up the application.
 If the representative is a lawyer, a public legal aid attorney, a licenced legal counsel or if the authorisation has been recorded in the estate inventory deed, the representative does not need to attach a power of attorney to the application.